-Milan is a magnet for designers, artists, photographers and models, but the city's history goes back to when Gauls defeated the Etruscans in 400 B.C., and when in 222 B.C. it became part of the Roman Empire.
+While Milan is a magnet for designers, artists, photographers and models, the city's history goes back to when the Gauls defeated the Etruscans in 400 B.C., and when in 222 B.C. it became part of the Roman Empire.
 In the 1300s, the Visconti family brought a period of glory and wealth to the city, and it was during their reign that the amazing Duomo, which became the symbol of Milan, was built.
-Even though Milan is an ancient city with a medieval center, it is complemented with baroque palazzos and high design contemporary architectural masterpieces and the world of fashion and glamour.
+Even though Milan is an ancient city with a medieval center, it is complemented with baroque palazzos, high design contemporary architectural masterpieces and the world of fashion and glamour.

-The poetic Northern Italian Lakes district is a place of romance, a playground of the glitterati for decades.
+The poetic Northern Italian Lakes district is a place of romance and a playground of the glitterati for decades.
 Lake Como is framed against a delightful backdrop of majestic mountains that seem to slide into the water, hidden by deep blue shadows, except for the high peaks awash in apricot alpenglow.
 The towns and the opulent villas lining the water's edge seem to float on the mirror smooth lake, as they echo a bygone era and the mild climate supports the vibrant colors of Alpine wildflowers and lush semi-tropical gardens cascading down to the lake.
-Nowhere else does stunning scenery, mellow air and rich history come together with such romantic results.
+Nowhere else do stunning scenery, mellow air and rich history come together with such romantic results.

 The timeless beauty of Venice has put painters and poets under its spell for centuries.
-The city is filled with fabulous architectural wonders: the stunning Doges Palace, the Rialto Bridge, Piazza San Marco, the grand palazzos along the Grand Canal, the rich churches upholstered with masterpieces.
+The city is filled with fabulous architectural wonders: the stunning Doges Palace, the Rialto Bridge, Piazza San Marco, the grand palazzos along the Grand Canal, and the opulent churches upholstered with masterpieces.
 But the real magic of Venice is in its moonlit canals, in the music of Vivaldi, light reflected on the water, the secret passageways in the maze of narrow streets, the barely audible splashes of water, the ever-present scent of candles in Byzantine churches, silent gondolas at sunrise, shimmering and delicate Prosecco wine, and in the translucence of the sea captured in Murano glass.

 HIGHLIGHTS: Walking on Milan's Duomo terraces with their thousands of spires, pinnacles and sculptures ● Seeing Leonardo da Vinci's Last Supper in person ● Visiting La Scala Opera House ● A stroll through Milan's Galleria Vittorio Emmanuele II ● Private boat tour on Lake Como ● Staying at a lakeside hotel on Lake Como ● Visiting Bellagio, Varenna and the lakeside villas: Balbianello, Carlotta and Melzi ● Verona's House of Juliet and the Roman Arena ● St. Mark's Square, St. Mark's Basilica and the Doges' Palace ● Romantic gondolas and the gondoliers ● Murano glass blowers and Burano's lace makers ● Vivaldi music concert ● The genius of Titian and Tintoretto ● Prosecco and Venetian cuisine